By Jason Clingerman

 Today is Henry Dunant’s birthday, which is also celebrated as World Red Cross Red Crescent Day.
 In honor of that holiday, I thought I would mention some Red Cross records of historical interest that can be found at the National Archives at College Park, Maryland (Archives II) in Collection ANRC, Records of the American National Red Cross.

-The series “History Files, 1895-1998” (ARC Identifier 5835043) contains records relating to the history of the American Red Cross and the Red Cross movement.
+The series “History Files, 1895-1998” (National Archives Identifier 5835043) contains records relating to the history of the American Red Cross and the Red Cross movement.
 Historical subjects covered include the 1984 disaster in Bhopal, India; aid to Jews during World War II; aid to refugees in the Ottoman Empire in 1922; children’s relief in Serbia in 1944; and medical service to Israel in 1949.

 The series “General Records, 1919-1999” (National Archives Identifier 5730890) contains records from the League of Red Cross Societies, the predecessor to the International Federation of Red Cross and Red Crescent Societies (IFRC).